-– A Villa is really just another name for a condo or townhouse that is usually in a resort.
+A Villa is really just another name for a condo or townhouse that is usually in a resort.
 Simply a more dressed up name for the same thing.
 Originally it was meant to mean an elegant upper-class country home, honestly now it is just a “snazzier” name for condo so those who purchase in a more expensive or “exclusive” community feel better about owning what amounts to a condo or townhouse.

 Condo regime is generally known as an association of homeowners defined as an entity comprised of homeowners living or owning most specifically within a particular area, whose principal purpose is to ensure the provision and maintenance of community facilities and enforcement of the various covenants and restrictions.
 A condo regime does not necessarily mean the real estate owned are necessarily “condos” as commonly known as described in the first tab.
 An HOA is created upon the recordation of a Declaration of Covenants, Conditions and Restrictions (“DCC&R”) in local land records.
 Each lot and common area is subject to the CCRs.
 Unlike a technical understanding of condominiums, the bylaws of the HOA are not recorded in land records.
 A neighborhood can actually be held or titled under a condo regime which is most easily understood by saying all the common property owned by the association (neighborhood) is managed by the association of home owners.
 Therefore all the land, common areas, exterior maintenance, common land, facilities are part of the HOA even though they may be single family homes.
-Rare, but it is the case, and one good example locally is Patriots Province in Mt Pleasant
+Rare, but it is the case, and one good example locally is Patriots Province in Mt Pleasant.

-Regime fees are the monthly, or quarterly payments due to the association to pay for your percentage of costs necessary to sustain the community’s assets.
+Regime fees are the monthly, or quarterly payments due (similar to HOA fees) to the association to pay for your percentage of costs necessary to sustain the community’s assets.
 For example most regime payments (at least here in Charleston) pay for the insurances for the community (hazard, wind, flood, general liability), ground maintenance, amenities, exterior upkeep, repair and replacement.
 When you own in a condo or condo regime the monies paid into the association account is used to pay for new roof, new siding, insurances, pools, roads, tennis courts etc. It would then be the owner’s prudent responsibility to carry an interior insurance policy for protection against neighbors damage if pipe burst in your unit for example.

 Having been in the mortgage industry once for over 13 years I know first hand that getting loans for condos isn’t as easy as it is for buying a single family detached property.
 There are a lot more factors that come into play with an attached home vs unattached.
 Reason being, condos are usually less desirable and become even more less desirable if the community has other factors in play most of which concern the occupancy of primary residence vs renters.
 From a lenders standpoint a community becomes more risky to lend in if the majority of the condo development is comprised of tenants vs owners.
 Except in a vacation or second home scenario because then they know it’s common place and standard procedure and most owners have their units in a professional vacation rental program for investment purposes.
 Whereas a regular suburban condo development was never set up for that purpose.
 For instance: Fannie Mae Loans require – A project for which all of the following are true:

 FHA – Condominium mortgages are the best performing loans in their portfolio, accounting for only 5.79% delinquency vs 6.96% for detached single family.
 FHA Condominium Resource book states that prior to the change in FHA’s condo policy, the FHA’s market share of condos and single family moved closely together, even as the FHA receded from the market at the height of the bubble.
 Since the policy change, the two market shares have diverged steadily over time with the exception of 2013.

-- The owner-occupancy requirement is 50% (Current legislation requests dropping to 25%)
+The owner-occupancy requirement is 50% (Current legislation requests dropping to 25%)